The Trump Administration Just Did McDonald's And Uber A Big Favor

 Christine Owens, the executive director of the National Employment Law Project, said in a statement that the change reflects the Trump Administration’s "willingness to take symbolic steps to attack workers – here, at the expense of additional clarity for all parties."

-Palak Shah, the director of social innovations at The National Domestic Workers Alliance's Palak echoed the idea that the Department of Labor's withdrawal muddies interpretation of employment law.
+Palak Shah, the director of social innovation at The National Domestic Workers Alliance, echoed the idea that the Department of Labor's withdrawal muddies interpretation of employment law.
 "It makes it harder for employers to follow the law, harder for workers to thrive in this economy, and harder for the government to enforce the law," she said.

 The Obama-era guidance on classification poked holes in arguments put forth by gig economy companies, which classify the people working on their platforms as contractors, according to Harvard Law professor Ben Sachs.
 But, he said, based on today’s withdrawal, it seems “the new DOL may pursue a difference course."